 Alternatively, you can use a more modern alternative, which is the rod locker.

 I personally use ESP’s Mini Butt Grips, which are really strong and reliable butt grips.
-You can find them on Amazon (UK): here
+Check them out on Amazon here.

 Place Your Hanger Slightly Lower